ADAPT: An Autonomous Forklift for Construction Site Operation: Perception

 \textbf{Detection and pose estimation during inference:} During inference, we use the stereo depth input of the ZED2i on-board camera to detect part-instances of pallet objects, where inferred parts are used to vote for pallet centers in a probabilistic manner, orange arrows in Figure~\ref{fig:pallet_ml}.
 Careful analysis of extensive key-point-based pose estimation experiments has revealed that detected points located on the approach side are more accurately determined than those farther away from the sensor.
 To mitigate the effect of spatially uneven distribution of re-projection errors on pose estimation, we set the pallet's origin to the center of the approach side, as illustrated in Figure~\ref{fig:pallet_manip}.

-To obtain the final 6D pose relative to the sensor, we integrate a perspective-n-point (PnP) formulation (see \cite{Haralick1994PNP}), with available depth information, as a joint optimization problem.
-Depth information is only used on the approach side, as it is visible to the sensor.

-Since pallets can exhibit slight dimensional deviations and corner detections are subject to uncertainties from the model, we applied a final refinement step.
-Specifically, we adjust the pallet position using stereo depth measurements from the front midpoint.
-This final correction step helps ensure a more accurate and stable pose estimate in real-world conditions.
+For more details and pallet detection quality evaluations, see \cite{beleznai_2024}.

+To estimate the 6D pose of the pallet, we formulate a nonlinear least-squares problem with the camera pose as the unknown and the pallet corners as fixed landmarks.
+Corner observations on the visible approach side are constrained by stereo camera projections, while occluded back-side corners are incorporated through monocular projections.
+Since pallets may exhibit slight dimensional variations and corner detections are subject to uncertainty, the estimated camera-to-pallet distance can be biased.
+To address this, we apply a refinement step in which only the translation along the camera’s viewing direction is adjusted.
+This correction relies directly on a stereo depth measurement at the pallet origin (i.e., the front midpoint).
+By constraining the adjustment to the viewing direction, the accuracy and stability of the estimated pallet distance are improved while lateral and rotational components remain unaffected.